 October 4th, 2017 marks one year on the road for us!

 Before leaving the USA we researched and read many blogs to see what this venture would cost us.
 We wanted to be prepared.
-It can be hard to gauge, but we started out with a goal of spending an average of $50 or less a day ($25 each).
+It can be hard to gauge what will be needed for budget travel, but we started out with a goal of spending an average of $50 or less a day ($25 each).
 We set this goal based on a number of other nomadic backpackers’ blogs and what they spent.
-Admittedly, we are both very competitive and at times it was almost a game for us to try and beat this number.
+Admittedly, we are both very competitive and at times it was almost a game for us to try and travel for less.

 Our actual spend was $13 each per day.
 That’s $4,775 a year per person.

 This includes all living expenses except health insurance, surgeries and charitable giving.
 In addition to housing, food and clothing, the $4.8K also includes entertainment such as zip-lining, a day in a hot springs resort, 13 dives including getting certified, paragliding, and other fun things.

 The under $5K came as a shock to us since we were spending almost that entire amount per month before we quit our jobs in North Carolina.

 So how can you travel for less than $5,000 a year?